baldemoto/atproto-wiki-docs/home.md

 {.is-warning}

 # Welcome to the ATProto Wiki!
-Welcome to the ATProto Wiki, the unofficial community-run wiki documenting the AT Protocol and all things Atmosphere!
+Welcome to the ATProto Wiki, the unofficial community-run wiki documenting the AT Protocol and all things Atmosphere.

 This wiki aims to:
 1. **Provide up-to-date documentation on ATProto and its components**
 2. **Provide comprehensive guides for how to begin building with ATProto**
-3. **Maintain a record of ATProto projects and tooling.**
+3. **Maintain an up-do-date list of ATProto projects and tooling for users and developers**

 We welcome community contributions to help expand this knowledge base.
 If you would like to contribute, create an account via ATProto OAuth to get started.